valenjet/upskill-in-testing-with-python/code/ch02/README.md

 ========================================== 10 passed in 0.01s ==========================================
 ```

-There we are, we have 10 passed!
+There we have it, 10 passed!
+As expected.

 ## Iteration 7

 Let's review where we are and what we still need to do.

-1. These are the 9 "valid input" test cases that pass:
+1. There are 9 "valid input" test cases that pass:

 | Fahrenheit   | Celsius     |    |
 |-------------:|------------:|---:|